Mauricio-Gidi/nuke-heavy-node-optimizer/README.md

             storage.py
 ````

-The `nuke_optimizer` folder is the plugin package you will install into Nuke.
+The `nuke_optimizer` folder is the plugin package you install into Nuke.

 ---